EWaterman/EWaterman.github.io/_posts/Ch2/0002-08-01-breaking-scenes-down.md

 - **It can help reveal which moments can be merged together and which ones must stand on their own.** (More on this in the “forming panels” section.)

 All that said, I found that a lot of this part of the process can be glossed over.
 It’s not really necessary to break absolutely everything down.
 It’s just helpful if you’re struggling with organizing a particular scene.

+I don't usually include dialogue when I break scenes down like this, but feel free to do so if you find it helpful.
+Either way, it’s still important to keep in the back of your mind as you break a scene down.

 <br>